Can it be profitable in a pricey property market? How difficult is it? And is it worth the effort? Canstar explores with the help of some experts.

 “We’ve managed all our projects ourselves without using building companies, but hired electricians and plasterers when we needed them.”

-However, she advised rookie house flippers to do plenty of research and to consider properties suitable for their price range.
+She advised rookie house flippers to do plenty of research and to consider properties suitable for their price range.

 “It might be best to start in the outer suburbs where there’s more potential to grow – maybe a house that needs some TLC that you can renovate yourself without spending too much and blowing your budget.”